Gutter Replacement Cost

 guttering1

-• Property size and shape — Smaller homes generally require less material and are straightforward to complete.
-However, larger properties or complex shapes (such as steep slopes or unusual angles) can lead to higher costs.
+• Property size and shape — Smaller homes generally require less material and are quicker to complete.
+Larger properties, or those with complex rooflines such as steep slopes or unusual angles, will usually cost more due to the additional material and time required.

-• Condition of existing gutters — Damaged or blocked gutters could need a full replacement, rather than just repairs, which can potentially include downpipes and fixings, as well as the gutter itself.
+• Condition of existing gutters — Damaged or heavily blocked gutters may need a full replacement rather than a repair, which can include downpipes, brackets, and fixings as well as the guttering itself.
+A professional inspection before work begins can help clarify what is actually needed.

-• Material choice — Plastic is cheaper but less durable; metals like aluminium, zinc, or copper cost more but last longer and require less maintenance.
+• Material choice — uPVC is the most affordable option, while metals such as aluminium, zinc, copper, and cast iron cost more per metre but tend to last longer and require less maintenance over time.

-• Damp issues — Water escaping from blocked or damaged gutters can cause issues with brickwork, fascia, or internal walls.
-Resolving this may require gutter replacement, additional external work, or addressing damp inside the property, which can involve separate damp proofing costs.
+• Damp issues — Water escaping from damaged gutters can cause problems with brickwork, fascia boards, or internal walls.
+Resolving this may require additional external work or separate damp proofing costs if the issue has affected the property internally.

-• Scaffolding — If required, scaffolding typically takes 2–3 hours to erect, costing on average around £500 for one wall, or twice as much for a complete house.
-For more detail on access costs, see our scaffolding hire cost guide.
+• Scaffolding — If required, scaffolding typically takes 2 to 3 hours to erect.
+Scaffolding hire costs are typically around £500 for one wall, or around £1,000 for a full house.

 Ask a Trade